mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

     > Given I have a piece of embedded demonstration code and don't want it to show warnings (e.g. on unused variables).
     > How can I do that?

     Make your node implement {{ mps_url("@mps.ISuppressErrors") }}.
-If you don't override any methods of it, it will suppress all constraint, typesystem and cardinality errors and warnings.
+If you don't override any methods of it, it will suppress all constraint, type-system, and cardinality errors and warnings.

     - You may override `#suppress(node<>)` to only suppress the errors of certain subnodes.
     - You may override `#suppress(NodeReportItem)` to only suppress certain errors.
 Overriding this will take precedence of overriding `#suppress(node<>)`.
 Xou should implement only one of them or manually call `#suppress(node<>)` from `#suppress(NodeReportItem)`.

     - If there are nested nodes that implement `ISuppressErrors`, the error will be suppressed if any of them returns true.
-You may debug such by copying the errornode to the console (e.g. `nodeRef@50283`) and running this line:
+You may debug such by copying the error node to the console (e.g. `nodeRef@50283`) and running this line:

     ```java
     > nodeRef@50283.ancestors<concept = ISuppressErrors>.select({~it => [it, it.suppress(nodeRef@50283)]; });